 Cost Basis Reporting.
 Federal law requires that mutual fund companies report their shareholders' cost basis, gain/loss and holding period to the Internal Revenue Service on the Fund's shareholders' Consolidated Form 1099s when "covered" securities are sold.
 Covered securities are any regulated investment company and/or dividend reinvestment plan shares acquired on or after January 1, 2012.
 The Fund has chosen Average Cost as its default tax lot identification method for all shareholders.
 A tax lot identification method is the way the Fund will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing net asset values, and the entire position is not sold at one time.
-The Fund's standing tax lot identification method is the method covered shares will be reported on your Consolidated Form 1099 if you do not select a specific tax lot identification method.
-You may choose a method different than the Fund's standing method and will be able to do so at the time of your purchase or upon the sale of covered shares.
-Please refer to the appropriate Internal Revenue Service regulations or consult your tax adviser with regard to your personal circumstances.
+The Fund's standing tax lot identification method is the method by which covered shares will be reported on your Consolidated Form 1099 if you do not select a specific tax lot identification method and will be able to do so at the time of your purchase or upon the sale of covered shares.
+Please refer to the appropriate Internal Revenue Service regulations or consult your tax adviser with regards to your personal circumstances.